voteflux/flux-docs/docs/constitutions/aus-qld.rst

 The Flux Party Queensland is associated with THE FLUX FOUNDATION LIMITED (the Company) (ACN: 617 344 304).
-Foundation directors are the “members”, Nathan Spataro, Max Kaye, Daithi O Gliasain.
+Foundation directors are the "members", Nathan Spataro, Max Kaye, Daithi O Gliasain.

 Membership Criteria
 -------------------